-Palmar fibromatosis (Dupuytren’s contracture) is a condition in which tissue in the palm of the hand covering the finger tendons thickens and scars.
-The affected tissue, called the palmar fascia, becomes tight and shortened, contracting the fingers inwards toward the palm.
+Palmar fibromatosis (Dupuytren’s contracture) is a condition in which connective tissue in the palm of the hand becomes tight and shortened, pulling the fingers inwards toward the palm.

 The development of the condition usually occurs quite slowly over many months, or even years, though in rare cases it can develop suddenly.
-It can affect any of the fingers, but it most commonly affects the ring finger (fourth digit) and little finger (fifth digit).
+It can affect any of the fingers, but it most commonly affects the two fingers furthest from the thumb.
 It can occur in only one hand or in both hands at the same time.

-Palmar fibromatosis is a relatively common condition but its cause is not fully understood.
+Palmar fibromatosis is the abnormal thickening and tightening of the normally loose and flexible palmar fascia tissue that lies beneath the skin of the palm and fingers.
+It is a relatively common condition but its cause is not fully understood.
 In most cases it does not occur until after the age of 50 years and it is more common in men than women.

 - Alcohol abuse — particularly where liver disease is also present